Food-Trucker-Tracker/Food_Trucker_Tracked/README.md

 ## Overview
 ### Description
 Food Trucker Tracked is your one-stop app for finding the best food trucks near you.
-Search for local food trucks by distance, cuisine, price range, and more!
+Search for local food trucks by distance, cuisine, and more!

 ### App Evaluation
 [Evaluation of your app across the following attributes]